it3xl/git-repo-sync/README.md

 # git-sync

-Autumated synchronization of two remote Git repositories with auto conflict solving.
+Automated synchronization of two remote Git repositories with auto conflict solving.

+The text below is in the process of writing.
+Be patient.
+Let me know in case of any error, please.

 ## What it gives